 Text processing

 easyaligner supports custom regex-based text normalization functions to preprocess text before forced alignment.
-The normalizations are applied to both the input text and the acoustic emissions from the wav2vec2 model, allowing the forced alignment algorithm to reconcile the two.
+The ground-truth text is normalized to bring its style and formatting as close as possible to the wav2vec2 output.

-Wav2vec2 models tend to produce all-lowercase or all-uppercase outputs without punctuation.
-Text transcripts, on the other hand, retain their original casing and punctuation.
+Wav2vec2 models tend to produce all-lowercase or all-uppercase outputs, without punctuation.
+Ground-truth text transcripts, on the other hand, tend to have casing, punctuation, symbols and numbers.
 Normalizing the text to match the model’s output before alignment can substantially improve alignment quality.

 Note